tastyFr/PianoTilesRedux/README.md

 `README.md` is a work in progress, and is not yet complete.

+Refactoring and cleanup will be done in the future after an alpha release.

 ## Features

 Piano Tiles Redux adds the following features that are not present in the original game: